-In order to know what could be going wrong with your hot water, it’s important to understand what kind of water heater you have.
+To know what could be going wrong with your hot water, you must understand what kind of water heater you have.

 There are two basic types of water heaters: gas and electric.
-Most water heaters in the U.S. are the conventional tank water heaters—tall cylinders that heat water slowly at the bottom of the tank and need to run quite often to make sure there is hot water when you want it.
+Most water heaters in the U.S. are conventional tank water heaters—tall cylinders that heat the water slowly at the bottom of the tank and must run quite often to ensure hot water when you want it.

 There are also tankless water heaters that heat water on demand.
 They are much smaller than conventional units since they don’t have to accommodate large quantities of heated water.
-These models are popular in areas where space is limited and utility costs are high.
+These models are popular in areas with limited space and high utility costs.

 Adjusting the Temperature on Your Water Heater

-Gas and electric water heaters both have thermostats that allow you to adjust the temperature of your water, but the process to adjust them is quite different.
+Gas and electric water heaters have thermostats that allow you to adjust the temperature of your water, but adjusting them is pretty different.